 I am the course director of the 7.5 credit course Epidemiological methods for studying determinants of disease at the master program of public health epidemiology at Karolinska Institutet

 I am the course director of PhD courses Analysis of bias in register-based research and Longitudinal research methods: panel, growth curve, and sequence analysis

 I am board member and assistant coordinator for SINGS research school.
 SINGS stand for Swedish INterdisciplinary Graduate School in Register-Based Research and is a graduate school for doctoral students, read more here.
 2014-ongoing.

 I have more than 700 hours of teaching in Epidemiology and related topics

 I am board member in the Doctoral Education Group at IMM, KI, 2019-ongoing.

 Associate Professor of Epidemiology (Docent), Karolinska Institutet Feb 2015

 Academic honours, awards and prizes

-Appointed guest researcher at Max Planck Institute for Demographic Reaserch, Rostock, germany.
+Appointed guest researcher at Max Planck Institute for Demographic Reaserch, Rostock, Germany between 2016-2019.
 Research Group on Mathematical and Actuarial Demography headed by Professor Roland Rau.

 Nominated by KI as a candidate for Pro Futura.
 Selecetd by the international evaluation committee to the second round and received a research grant from Riksbankens Jubileumsfond of 1 million Swedish kronor.